 I was a member of Addison Avenue Credit Union which merged with First Tech last year.
 From the time of the merger to now the customer service has been terrible.
 Now they plan to change the dividend rewards checking so that rather than receiving 2.05% on $25,000, you will receive 2.55% on $10,000 and 0.31% on anything above $10,000.
 Sure you can move money in excess of $10,000 to a savings account, but they recently dropped the savings account interest rate from .7% to .55% for savings accounts with at least $10,000.& For savings accounts with less than $10,000 the rate is .2% or .05%.
 Addison Avenue was a great credit union.
 First Tech is a great disappointment.

-The Texas Ratio for First Technology Federal Credit Union decreased slightly from 4.00% as of June 30, 2012 to 2.91% as of June 30, 2013, resulting in a positive change of 27.32%.This indicates that the balance sheet and financial strength for First Technology Federal Credit Union has improved slightly in recent periods.
+The Texas Ratio for First Technology Federal Credit Union decreased dramatically from 3.88% as of December 31, 2012 to 2.33% as of December 31, 2013, resulting in a positive change of 39.83%.This indicates that the balance sheet and financial strength for First Technology Federal Credit Union has improved dramatically in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
-First Technology Federal Credit Union has $5.71 billion in assets with $650.6 million in equity, resulting in a capitalization level of 11.39%, which is excellent.
+First Technology Federal Credit Union has $6.53 billion in assets with $681.56 million in equity, resulting in a capitalization level of 10.43%, which is above average.